nilshollmer/MaterializedViewTesting/README.md

 Materialized Views in SQL Server Testing program
 ============================================

-This is a test program for the my thesis report at Software Engineering with emphasis in Web Programming at Blekinge Tekniska Högskola.
+This is a test program for the my research paper (exjobb) at Software Engineering with emphasis in Web Programming at Blekinge Tekniska Högskola.

 ## Requirements
 Python >= 3.5